 Poor Immune Function

 When you’re sleep-deprived, your immune system also will not function properly.
 We have these things called natural killer cells, which are the things that seek out infections and abnormal cells, especially things like cancerous cells.
-Those activities just completely reduced if you’re sleep-deprived, so people who don’t get enough sleep experience a much higher risk of certain kinds of cancers.
+Those activities are completely reduced if you’re sleep-deprived, so people who don’t get enough sleep experience a much higher risk of certain kinds of cancers.
 It’s actually been suggested that the sleep deprivation associated with working a night shift can be considered a carcinogen.

 Increased Risk of Accidents

 From a sociology standpoint, sleep deprivation can lead to accidents.
 Your reaction time decreases, and you’re not 100% alert.
-In fact, some of the most famous accidents — global accidents like the Exxon Valdez oil spill up in Alaska, Chernobyl, Three Mile Island — those have all been associated with sleeplessness on the part of someone involved.
+In fact, some of the most famous accidents — global accidents like the Exxon Valdez oil spill up in Alaska, Chernobyl, Three Mile Island — have been associated with sleeplessness on the part of someone involved.

 Poor Cognitive Function

 Sleep deprivation also has an effect on the mind and on the brain.
 If you don’t get that night’s sleep, you don’t consolidate a lot of what you learn and your ability to register those memories is reduced.

 Sleep deprivation also decreases your human growth hormone (HGH).
 This is responsible for increasing muscle strength, increasing growth, and improving the elasticity and the thickness of your skin.
 So there are many reasons to get a good night’s sleep.